 - Step 2 – Enter the username and password.
 Usually it is both “admin” and “admin”.

 - Step 3 – Navigate through the router menu system and locate the DNS Server settings.

 - Step 4 – Key in the primary and secondary DNS.
 (The user interface will be more or less the same as shown in the image below.)

 Norton ConnectSafe and OpenDNS FamilyShield DNS

-You have 2 choice, Norton and OpenDNS.
+You have 2 choices, Norton and OpenDNS.
 Both are equally good and they are free to use.